Galaxy Luminosity Function of the Coma Cluster from Deep $u'-g'-r'$ Wendelstein Imaging Data: Results and Discussion

 \subsection{Luminosity Function}

 The goal of this work is to determine the GLF of the Coma cluster.
-To derive the GLF, we want to use the unbinned data point, as the best-fit GLF derived by a fit to binned data points is sensitive to the chosen bin width and bin centers.
+To derive the GLF, we want to use the unbinned data points, as the best-fit GLF derived by a fit to binned data points is sensitive to the chosen bin width and bin centers.
 This is especially affecting the bright end of the GLF due to the expected steep decline, and relatively low number of counts per bin.
 Hence, we want to use a maximum likelihood estimation using nested sampling based on the individual data points.
-However, we first measure the GLF using binned data points to inform the Gaussian prior for the nested sampling.
+However, we first measure the GLF using binned data points to inform the priors for the nested sampling.
 Here, we correct the raw bin counts (black data points in Figure \ref{fig:LF}) with the best-fit completeness function and subtract the binned completeness corrected data points from the reference fields.
-For this, we use only galaxies with a detection probability larger than 5\%, i.e. $M<-11.3\,g'\,\mathrm{mag}$.
+For this, we use only galaxies with $M<-11.3\,g'\,\mathrm{mag}$ , i.e., a detection probability larger than $\approx 20\%$.
+This cut also avoids the regime where $C_{\rm 2D}(M,\mu_e)$ becomes poorly constrained, as indicated in Figure \ref{fig:2DCompletenessA1656} by the red dashed line.
 Furthermore, we exclude the three brightest galaxies NGC 4889, NGC 4874, and NGC 4839 (light blue), which is often done in the literature because the GLF flattens in this regime and is not well described by a Schechter nor double Schechter function \citep[e.g.,][]{Lin2004,CuillandreLF2025}.
-The completeness corrected bins are overlayed in turquoise, and the completeness and contamination corrected bins in blue.
-We note here that at the magnitude ($M\approx-17\,g'\mathrm{mag}$) where the sample is split into a bright and a faint galaxy sample, we do not find any indication of an offset implying that the two methods are consistent.
-The shape of the binned data points indicates that a single Schechter function is not sufficient to fit the GLF, but a double Schechter function is required to fit the GLF well.
-Hence, we perform a least-squares fit of a double Schechter function (Equation \ref{eq:doubleschechter}) to the completeness and contamination corrected bins (blue).
+The completeness corrected bins are overlayed in turquoise, and the completeness and contamination corrected bins in blue, where we subtracted the combined completeness corrected binned data points of the reference fields.
+We note here that at the magnitude ($M\approx-17\,g'\,\mathrm{mag}$) where the sample is split into a bright and a faint galaxy sample, we do not find any indication of an offset, implying that the two methods are consistent.